p4c0554uc3/Capstone/giantbombapi/README.md

 includes/localhostdatabase.php: Used to hold localhost database information.

-gameSearch.php: Used to search for a video game.

 gameInfo.php: Used to extract information about a video game.

 testdatabaseconn.php: Used to test the database connection.

 persona5royal.php: Used to extract information about the video game "Persona 5 Royal".

+gameSearch.php: Used to search for a video game.

+favoriteGames.php: Displays the list of games taken from the games database.
+This is how the user will view the data they inserted.